 You may be thinking that this sounds like an enormous task.
-Let’s take it one step at a time and focus on one single aspect of life that is easy to adjust… traveling!
+Let’s take it one step at a time and focus on one aspect of life that is easy to adjust… traveling!
 Whether you’re traveling for business or pleasure, it’s easy to create environmentally-friendly habits that will help you waste less!

 BYOB (Bring Your Own Bottle)